If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 I request you to grant me 4-day leave from 22 to 25 November.

 [Comments: I’ve seen letters on this subject where people even talk about why elections are important.
-That’s complete BS and unnecessary.
-Everyone knows the role of elections.]
+That’s completely unnecessary.
+Everyone knows why elections are held.]

 Applying for leave through email